 With a surface area of over 200 m²/g, Activated alumina is commonly used as a desiccant and a filter of fluoride, arsenic and selenium in drinking water.
 It is made of aluminium oxide (alumina; Al2O3) and has a very high surface-area-to-weight ratio due to its tunnel-like pores.

-Activated alumina is used for several adsorbent and catalyst applications such as the adsorption of catalysts in polyethylene production and in hydrogen peroxide production.
-It also acts as a selective adsorbent for chemicals such as arsenic, fluoride, in sulphur removal from gas streams (Claus Catalyst process).
+Activated alumina is used for several adsorbent and catalyst applications such as the adsorption of catalysts in polyethylene and hydrogen peroxide production.
+It also acts as a selective adsorbent for chemicals such as arsenic, fluoride, and sulphur removal from gas streams (Claus Catalyst process).

-Being highly adsorbent, water vapour in water and gases sticks to the Activated Alumina itself.
-The water molecules will then be trapped in the alumina.
+Being highly adsorbent, water vapour in water and gases stick to the Activated Alumina and is trapped inside.
 Handlers can release the trapped water molecules by heating the desiccant to ~200 °C.

-Activated alumina is also widely used to remove fluoride from drinking water.
-Its filters can easily reduce fluoride levels from 10.0 ppm to less than 1.0 ppm.
-The amount of fluoride leached from the water being filtered depends on how long the water is actually touching the alumina filter media.
-When the amount of alumina in the filter increases, the amount of fluoride existing in the filtered water decreases.
-Lower temperature water, and lower pH water (acidic water) are filtered more effectively too.
-Ideal pH for treatment is 5.5, which allows for up to a 95% removal rate.
+Activated alumina is also widely used to remove fluoride from drinking water, easily reducing fluoride levels from 10.0 ppm (parts per million) to less than 1.0 ppm.
+The amount of fluoride removed from the water being filtered depends on how long the water actually touches the alumina filter media.
+With increased alumina, the amount of fluoride left in the filtered water decreases.
+Lowering the temperature and the pH of the water enables more effective filtering as well, with the ideal pH for being 5.5, which allows for up to a 95% removal rate.

 Activated alumina can also be used in high vacuum applications.
 It works as a charge material in fore-line traps to prevent oil generated by rotary vane pumps from back streaming into the system.